How Soon Can You DNA Test A Baby After Birth?

 If you opt to have the child’s sample collected at the hospital.
-Please make sure you inform the head nurse that you would like to have a DNA Sample Collector come to your child’s DNA sample.
+Please make sure you inform the head nurse that you would like to have a DNA Sample Collector come for your child’s DNA sample.
 It is important that you explain the method of collection (buccal swab) would be the safest and most effective way to have the child’s sample collected.

 If not, hospital officials may halt the DNA collection if they are not made aware of the paternity test taking place on their grounds.